Jeannot-MN/fe-masters-courses/web-performance/README.md

   - ## DOMContentLoaded:
     The HTML document had been donwload and deferred scripts have been executed:

+    The DOMContentLoaded event fires when the HTML document has been completely parsed, and all deferred scripts (<script defer src="…"> and <script type="module">) have downloaded and executed.
+It doesn't wait for other things like images, subframes, and async scripts to finish loading.

     Here the structure of the page is done but images may not be displayed yet.